Development plans set out the long term vision for where development should and shouldn't happen in the places they cover.

 The reporter will submit a report of the examination containing conclusions and recommendations to the planning authority.
 Any recommended modifications must be carried out by the planning authority (with limited exceptions).

-Scottish plans, programmes and projects need to be assessed for the potential effects on our environment.
+Scottish strategies, plans, programmes and projects need to be assessed for the potential effects on our environment.
 Development plans are therefore normally subject to a Strategic Environmental Assessment (SEA) and potentially a Habits Regulation Assessment (HRA).

 Strategic Environmental Assessment